 Let’s start by discussing postoperative pain, a common issue that patients face after surgery.
 Managing this pain is crucial for the patient’s comfort and recovery.
 Here, music therapy comes into play.

-This might interest you : What Are the Best Foods to Eat Before a Marathon for Optimal Performance?
+Have you seen this : What Are the Best Foods to Eat Before a Marathon for Optimal Performance?

 Many studies have shown the benefits of music therapy in pain management.
 A study published on PubMed, a free search engine accessing primarily the MEDLINE database of references and abstracts on life sciences and biomedical topics, reported that patients who listened to music after surgery experienced less pain than those who didn’t.
 In this clinical intervention, the group of patients who were exposed to music also required fewer pain medications.